How to Start a Scholarship Fund

 Lots of planning is needed up front to create a great scholarship program — and that’s before you even start creating applications, selecting a review committee and answering applicant questions.
 Make sure you’re on the right track — check out our free ebook for more advice!

 - How can you afford to best help your community?

 - Is your scholarship criteria inclusive enough to attract a significant number of applications?

 - How do you want to support your scholarship award winners throughout their education?

-To create a scholarship with a real impact, we recommend a minimum award amount of $1,000; our clients’ average award is between $2,000 and $2,500.
-Awards of $5,000 and more are considered prestigious -- the kind of award a student will never forget.
+To start a scholarship fund with a real impact, we recommend a minimum award amount of $1,000; our clients’ average award is between $2,000 and $2,500.
+Awards of $5,000 or more are considered prestigious — the kind of award that makes a tangible impact, and consequently one a student will never forget.

-Whether you’re a company looking to start a scholarship fund for students of employees or an individual looking to start a memorial scholarship, you’re in good hands.
-Everyone deserves an opportunity for a higher education, regardless of financial status.
+Whether you’re a company looking to start a scholarship fund for employees or their families, or an individual looking to start a scholarship in honor or a mentor, you’re in good hands.
+Everyone deserves an opportunity to pursue their educational dreams, regardless of financial status.
 At Scholarship America we can help you help others achieve their education goals.
 Get in touch today to learn more about how we can work together to make student dreams come true.